bunnyshankar/Manage_Github_Jenkins/README.md

 Run "source activate" or ". activate" to activate a previously installed environment.

-## Set Your AWS Profile

-Configure your AWS Profiles under ~/.aws/config.
-For each profile make sure you have aws_access_key_id, aws_secret_access_key and region set properly.
-Region needs to be set to us-west-2 or you will have to supply '--region us-west-2' to the command line

 ## CLI Use

 The 'devops' command is used to configure the Manage Jenkins, Github